 - monitored and reviewed the Group’s health, safety and environmental performance;

 - reviewed progress on the increased communication across the Group following the implementation of the new intranet, Engage;

 - regularly reviewed the prospective developments in the legislative and regulatory environments;

 - monitored and reviewed the Company’s response to environmental legislation and regulation, ensuring the appropriate risk mitigation controls were being implemented, monitored and evaluated;

-- monitored the suitability of internal and external communication of sustainability related activities.
-Methods of communication included internal magazines, Companywide briefings and updates to the Company’s website;
+- monitored the suitability of internal and external communication of sustainability and placemaking related activities;

 - supported the formulation of a health and wellbeing strategy which is being developed to improve the wellbeing of the Group’s people and create a more inclusive workplace; and

 - continued to review and evaluate the Group’s collaboration with education partners, which is aiming to positively impact people and communities.

 As part of the external Board evaluation, Independent Audit also carried out an evaluation of the Committee in the form of a bespoke questionnaire.
 The Members of the Committee were invited to participate in the evaluation.

 A report was presented to the Members of the Committee at the Board meeting in June 2019.
 The findings of the evaluation were discussed and the Committee was found to be effective, concluding that it had fulfilled its remit and had in place appropriate Terms of Reference.